srlinuxeurope/DCFPartnerHackathon/srl-telemetry-ndk-lab/README.md

 </details>

 > **Note**
-> When you changed gnmic config, you need to restart the gnmic container to apply the changes.
-You can do it by running `docker restart clab-st-gnmic`.
+> When you changed gnmic config, you need to restart the deployment:

+>`cd $HOME/DCFPartnerHackathon/srl-telemetry-ndk-lab`
+>`sudo clab deploy --reconfigure`

 ### 4. Fix routing stats panel